mfherbst/ReducedBasis.jl/docs/src/examples/xxz_dmrg.md

 greedy = Greedy(; estimator=Residual(), n_truth_max=22, init_from_rb=true) # hide
 ```

-Now with different types for `H`, the solver and the orthogonalizer, we call `assemble` using the `greedy` strategy and training grid from the last example:
+Now with different types for the Hamiltonian, the solver and the orthogonalizer, we call `assemble` using the `greedy` strategy and training grid from the last example:

 ```@example xxz_dmrg; continued = true
 info = assemble(H, grid_train, greedy, dm, edcomp)